 This Pre-Masters programme is aimed at postgraduate students who need a year to develop or consolidate their language skills in academic English and to undertake preliminary study in the area of design they would like to study at MA level.

-You'll also have the opportunity to familiarise themselves both with ways of working in British academic culture and in the standards required at Masters degree level.
+You'll also have the opportunity to familiarise yourself both with ways of working in British academic culture and in the standards required at Masters degree level.

 You can take it as a self-standing Diploma or as an ideal preparation for further postgraduate study.
 The Graduate Diploma in Design develops critical thinking, technical, practical, theoretical and creative skills relating to the study of Design.